spencerfliao/notes/content/Quotes format test.md

 #### Introduction

 >What is most striking when we examine the brains of other animals is how remarkably similar their brains are to our own.
-The difference between our brain and a chimpanzee’s brain, besides size, is barely anything. – Page 18
+The difference between our brain and a chimpanzee’s brain, besides size, is barely anything.
+(Page 18)

->Survival instincts, emotions, and cognition do not delineate cleanly—they emerge from diverse networks of systems spanning all three of these supposed layers. – Page 21
+>Survival instincts, emotions, and cognition do not delineate cleanly—they emerge from diverse networks of systems spanning all three of these supposed layers.
+(Page 21)

->I wrote this book because I wanted to read this book. – Page 25
+>I wrote this book because I wanted to read this book.
+(Page 25)

 >What is most striking when we examine the brains of other animals is how remarkably similar their brains are to our own.
 The difference between our brain and a chimpanzee’s brain, besides size, is barely anything. – Page 18